cmakkaya/devops-cloud-resources/README.md

 Don't forget to follow [my Linkedin](https://www.linkedin.com/in/cumhurakkaya/) or GitHub account to be informed about new updates in the repository.

-Also, thank you for giving `stars` to my GitHub.
+⭐ Also, thank you for giving `stars` to my GitHub.

 I hope they are useful to you.

-I wish you growing success.
+🙏 I wish you growing success.

 # Resources Library

+## Note:
-## Note: in order to see documents, click on `the link` not picture.
+In order to see documents, click on `the links below` not the picture.
 Pictures give a preview of the first page of documents or redirect to Github download page for pdf documents.

 ## AWS